lets-learn-it/java-learning/14-design-patterns/01-creational/00-builder/README.md

+# Builder Design Pattern

+- Construct a complex object from simple objects using step-by-step approach

+## Advantages of Builder Design Pattern

+- clear separation between construction & representation of an object
+- better control over construction process
+- support to change internal representation of objects.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.